-Australians Apologize For Super Bowl Wine Ad: Yellow Tail Ad Seen As Humiliating
+Super Bowl Wine Ad Humiliates Australians: Yellow Tail Peeves Folks Down Under

 The commercial is set on a beach with some generic man in a very ugly bright yellow suit and tie.
 The guy is running around with a couple of bottles of Yellow Tail Wine in his hands.
 There is also a kangaroo, that looks real, but it is created from life-like technology.
 The kangaroo is adorable, but the commercial is just awful, according to social media postings.

 The kangaroo, which of course is the Yellow Tail Wine mascot, has on a chef’s apron with the very tacky saying of “Kiss the Roo” slogan on the front of it.
 There really doesn’t seem to be any rhyme or reason for this setting and the wine really doesn’t seem to be the highlight of the scene.
-Actually it is quiet confusing because while the guy in the yellow suit is holding the bottles of wine, he’s not drawing much attention to the product.
+Actually, it is quite confusing because while the guy in the yellow suit is holding the bottles of wine, he’s not drawing much attention to the product.

 Then model Ellie Gonslves saunters across the sand in a skimpy bikini and stops near the yellow suit guy and the kangaroo.
 In what seems to be a lame attempt at a sexually charged gesture, he asks the model — “do you want to pet my roo?”
 And she’s says, “sure, I’ll pet your roo.”
 Then she does pet the roo — the kangaroo that is.